tboie/universal_mechanics/README.md

 See dark matter and gravity sections?

+### Spiral Galaxies

+Form changes more quickly than rotation?

 ### Big Intersection (Local Big Bang alternative)

 Intersection of light from other locations on the infinite plane?